The modern Western world is incredibly safe and prosperous.

 1. Firearms handling

 The cleanest way to stop a zombie is a head shot.
 This eliminates the residual activity in the Zombie’s brain stem.
-What with them already being dead and all, it is no use wounding Zombies with a “spray and pray” approach.
+What with them already being dead, it’s no use wounding Zombies with a “spray and pray” approach.

 In a zombie infested world, ammunition tends to be in short supply and therefore frugality with ammo is key.
 This means that accuracy and control are vital.
 Remember the double tap: a chest shot to stop them followed by a head shot to finish the job.